Scorpius Holdings Announces Corporate Update Including Cost Optimization Initiatives, Strategic Corporate Developments, and Potential Opportunities for Expansion into Southeast Asia

 Company Exploring CDMO Expansion Opportunities in Southeast Asia

-San Antonio, TX, May 04, 2025 (GLOBE NEWSWIRE) -- Scorpius Holdings, Inc (OTC: SCPX) (“Scorpius” or “the Company”), an integrated contract development and manufacturing organization ("CDMO”), today provided a corporate update highlighting key strategic initiatives, including cost optimization measures expected to yield over $6 million in annualized savings and the Company’s exploration of opportunities to expand operations into Southeast Asia through a potential biomanufacturing presence in Malaysia.
+San Antonio, TX , May 05, 2025 (GLOBE NEWSWIRE) -- Scorpius Holdings, Inc (OTC: SCPX) (“Scorpius” or “the Company”), an integrated contract development and manufacturing organization ("CDMO”), today provided a corporate update highlighting key strategic initiatives, including cost optimization measures expected to yield over $6 million in annualized savings and the Company’s exploration of opportunities to expand operations into Southeast Asia through a potential biomanufacturing presence in Malaysia.

 Major Operational Cost Optimization Program Initiated